 Expository preaching familiarizes people with the Scripture itself instead of simply giving them a speech, as true and as reflective of biblical teaching as that speech may be.
 With expository preaching, people become familiar with the Scripture.
 They can go back to the passages that have been addressed, and they can be reminded by the text itself of what it means.
 So you give people the Word of God in a way that has long-term impact, because it makes them familiar with Scripture.

 MacArthur speaks with the heart of pastor, and he explains why expositional preaching is the method of choice for the local church.
 As opposed to the traveling evangelist who prepares a fine-tuned speech to draw in the lost; the pastor has the responsibility of feeding a flock that (if God allows) will graze together for decades at a time.
 What the local flock needs is different than a weekly pep rally or revival service.
 The best food that can be prepared week-in and week-out is a regular diet of expositional sermons.

-All in all, expositional preaching has witnessed a revival in our nation and gives hope to evangelical believers that entering the twenty-first century the church will be built up not by gimmicks and marketing, but by the regular (and often unimpressive) exposition of God’s word.
+All in all, expositional preaching has witnessed a revival in many churches and should give hope to evangelical believers that entering the twenty-first century, the church will not be built up by gimmicks and marketing, but by the regular (and often unimpressive) exposition of God’s word.
 As Adrian Rogers once said, “I believe preaching is central, and not because I happen to be the preacher.
 I believe that the message, preaching, is the stack pole around which everything else is built.”

 Certainly, Roger’s ministry testified to effectiveness of his preaching, but we need to ask what Scripture itself says about the matter: Is expositional preaching the only kind of preaching?
 Tomorrow, I will answer that question and show from Scripture how expositional preaching (in its various forms) is modeled and commanded in Scripture.